improvess/raspberry-as-gige-camera/README.md

   <img style="width: 100%" src="https://github.com/doleron/raspberry-as-gige-camera/blob/main/images/synchronization_test.PNG?raw=true">
 </p>

 In the example above, 6 USB cameras are attached to 2 Raspberry Pis and frames are grabbed at 30 FPS.
+The clock in the image is a millisecond precision clock.
 As the image shows, the max time difference between the images is about ±30 ms.

 <table>
   <tr>